Nanda (actress): Earnings and ranking

-Nanda, who has done some unforgettable work in Bollywood and has given films such as Dhool Ka Phool, Dulhan, Bhabhi, Jab Jab Phool Khile, Gumnaam, Shor, Parineeta, and Prem Rog was one of the highest-paid actresses of her time.
-She was the second highest-paid Hindi actress, along with Nutan from 1960 to 1965 and second highest-paid Hindi actress from 1966 to 1969 along with Nutan and Waheeda and the third highest paid Hindi actress with Sadhana from 1970 to 1973.
+Nanda, who has done some notable work in Bollywood films such as Dhool Ka Phool, Dulhan, Bhabhi, Jab Jab Phool Khile, Gumnaam, Shor, Parineeta, and Prem Rog and was one of the highest-paid actresses of her time.
+She was the second highest-paid Hindi actress, along with Nutan from 1960 to 1965, the second highest-paid Hindi actress from 1966 to 1969 along with Nutan and Waheeda Rehman, and the third highest-paid Hindi actress with Sadhana from 1970 to 1973.

 Personal life

-In 1965, while filming Jab Jab Phool Khile, director Suraj Prakash recalled that a Maharashtrian lieutenant colonel was smitten by Nanda and had asked him to forward his marriage proposal to her mother.
+In 1965, while filming in Kashmir for Jab Jab Phool Khile, director Suraj Prakash recalled that a Maharashtrian lieutenant colonel had been smitten by Nanda and had asked him to forward his marriage proposal to her mother.
 In the end, nothing came of it.
 Nanda's brothers brought home many suitors for her, but she turned them all down.

-In 1992, a middle-aged Nanda became engaged to director Manmohan Desai at the urging of Rehman.
-But he died after falling from the terrace of his rented flat in Girgaon, just a year after her mother died of cancer.
+In 1992, a middle-aged Nanda became engaged to director Manmohan Desai at the urging of Waheeda Rehman.
+But soon he died after falling from the terrace of his rented flat in Girgaon, just a year after her mother died of cancer.
 According to reports, the railing he was leaning on collapsed.
 Nanda remained unmarried.